Petticoat Junction: Home video

-The Paul Henning Estate holds the original film elements to the black-and-white episodes, and in 2005 allowed 20 black-and-white episodes from Season One to be officially released on DVD in an "ultimate collection" via MPI Home Video.
-This release features the first 20 episodes of the series, excluding the Christmas episode.
-"Cannonball Christmas" was released by MPI Home Video in a separate release together with the Christmas-themed episode from The Beverly Hillbillies on October 25, 2005.
-This 1963 episode was reshot in color with small variations and aired on December 20, 1966, as "The Santa Claus Special".
+The Paul Henning Estate holds the original film elements to the first two seasons' black-and-white episodes, with the original opening and closing theme song.
+In 2005, it licensed 20 black-and-white episodes from season one to be released on the "Ultimate Collection" DVD set via MPI Home Video.
+It features the first 20 episodes of the series excluding "Cannonball Christmas".